thoughtbot/superglue/docs/tutorial.md

     You'll need to install Superglue before proceeding.
 If you haven't already stop by the [Installation](./installation.md) section for instructions.

+    The installation steps will include a layout `application.json.props` that's **implicitly used** in this tutorial.

 ### Start with the usual
 Lets begin by adding a route and a controller to an app.

-!!! info
-    The installation steps will include a layout `application.json.props` that's **implicitly used** in this tutorial.

 === "`routes.rb`"
     in `app/config/routes.rb`